Haile Gebrselassie

-Haile had major competition wins at distances between 1500 metres and the marathon, moving from outdoor, indoor and cross country running to road running in the latter part of his career.
-He broke 61 Ethiopian national records ranging from 800 metres to the marathon, set 27 world records, and is regarded as one of the greatest distance runners in history.

-In September 2008, at the age of 35, he won the Berlin Marathon with a world record time of 2:03:59, breaking his own world record by 27 seconds.
+Haile had major competition wins at distances between 1,500 metres and the marathon, moving from outdoor, indoor and cross country running to road running in the latter part of his career.
+He broke 61 Ethiopian national records, ranging from 800 metres to the marathon, set 27 world records, and is regarded as one of the greatest long distance runners in history.
+He won the 2008 Berlin Marathon with a world record time of 2:03:59, breaking his own world record by 27 seconds.
 The record stood for three years.
-Since he was over the age of 35, that mark stood as the Masters age group world record until 29 September 2019, when fellow Ethiopian Kenenisa Bekele ran 2:01:41 at the age of 37.
-Haile's 10,000 m Masters record has not been challenged since 2008.
+Haile's 10,000 m Masters age group world record remains unchallenged since 2008.
+Due to his various achievements on track & road running events, many called him as the "Emperor of the Distance Running".
+Beyond his athletic achievements, he is a successful businessman, contributing to the development of his home country.